Chain multiple calls

 print("Assistant response:", assistant_response)

-Nesting datapoints within a session [Extension]
+Nesting logs within a session [Extension]

 parent_response = humanloop.log(